 Mississippi Park Connection partners with the National Park Service to restore river habitat and protect our natural spaces within the park corridor and beyond.
 From the restoration of Coldwater Spring to the Emerald Ash Borer Impacts Study to leadership efforts with the Stop Carp Coalition, environmental stewardship is a top priority in our organization.

-In front of the Science Museum of Minnesota sits a gravel bed nursery housing anywhere from 75 to 100 young trees at a time.
-The purpose of the gravel bed is to enable the trees’ root stock volume to increase, thus increasing survival rates of the trees.
+In front of the Science Museum of Minnesota sits a community tree nursery housing anywhere from 75 to 100 young trees at a time.
+The purpose of the gravel bed tree nursery is to enable the trees’ root stock volume to increase, thus increasing survival rates of the trees.
 As the Mississippi National River and Recreation Area faces the impending loss of its ash trees, projects like the gravel bed nursery are helping us prepare for a greener tomorrow.
 More information.

 Emerald Ash Borer Impacts Study